 Can you use steel-cut oats instead?

 Rolled oats are made with an old-fashioned process that involves steaming and flattening.
-Because they’re already partially cooked, they’re softer and easier to blend into oat milk.
+Because they are already partially cooked, they’re softer and easier to blend into oat milk.
 If you want to use steel-cut oats, you’ll just need to soak them ahead of time.
 Soaking steel-cut oats for at least 30 minutes will make them much easier to work with!

 Oat Milk Creamer: Final Thoughts